fwouts/ferns/README.md

 ## Dependencies

 This package doesn't have any runtime dependencies, other than the Roboto font.
 Note that the font should be loaded before you render.

+## Acknowledgements

+This was inspired by the amazing [Mermaid](https://mermaid-js.github.io/mermaid/).